jprchlik/sigmoid_selector/README.md

 My solution is to rotate the sigmoid about its core and sum pixels along the x-axis for a given rotated y position (you can see the idea in the rotated image).
-After you sum the pixels you must now divide by the total pixels used in the sum, since FWHM is over a small window of the image I sum a rotated mask created from the sigmiod selection of the line core and the bounding box.
+After you sum the pixels you must now divide by the total pixels used in the sum, since FWHM is over a small window of the image I sum a rotated mask created from the sigmoid selection of the line core and the bounding box.
 I then divide the total counts by the sum of the masked bounding box.
 After summation and normalization,
-I find define the peak value (stored as hght) in the rotated y direction of the sigmiod profile.
+I find define the peak value (stored as hght) in the rotated y direction of the sigmoid profile.
 Then I break the 1D sigmoid profile into two halves.
 I then find the value closest to the half maximum for each half.
 If a half contains more than 1 value close to the half maximum I use the mean of the values to set the width.